yixuan/rcpp-note/source/api/Vector_ctor.rst

 .. cpp:function:: Vector(SEXP x)

    Wrap a given vector.
-A type conversion will be conducted if types don't match.
+A type conversion will be conducted if types do not match.

 ``template <typename Proxy>``